 @kristyjarvis_art: I usually greet customers and then let them look around.
 If they have questions or seem interested, I will talk more about my pieces and about my process.

-@tucker.ink: We are both pretty introverted 🙂 But we take great pride in our work and greet each customer with a friendly hello and something tailored to them, either complimenting something of theirs or telling them about a product they head straight to.
+@tucker.ink: We are both pretty introverted 🙂 But we take great pride in our work and greet each customer with a friendly hello.
 We don’t like when sellers hover while we shop, so we try and extend the same courtesy.
 You can tell if someone wants to engage, but if they give a swift hello and look away they probably want to be left alone.
 At that point, we just say let us know if you have any questions!

 "How do you know how much product to prepare/bring?"

 @bigtwoodworks: Oh, this one is easy.
 Bring everything you have.
 If you don't have the table space to display everything, keep stock under a table cloth and bring it out when it's needed.